naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why was the JavaScript developer sad?
-Because he didn't know how to "null" his feelings.
+Why couldn't the bicycle stand up by itself?
+It was two-tired.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)